 Locked files can cause problems to backup applications such as SyncBack but fortunately there is a built-in feature in Windows that allows accessing locked files.
 It’s called Volume Shadow Copy Service (in short VSS) and it’s designed to address issues encountered during a backup operation such as copying locked files.
 VSS provides fast volume capture of the state of a disk volume at one instant in time, a snapshot of the disk volume.

 A snapshot is a read-only point-in-time copy of the disk volume which allows the creation of consistent backups of its files, ensuring that the contents do not change and are not locked while the backup is being made.
 This is very important when copying files that work in tandem and their data are linked or related, for example SQL data files and transaction log files or virtual machine files, because the state of such files is imperative and they need to be copied at that exact state otherwise there may be inconsistencies.
 Creating a snapshot will inform VSS-aware applications such as MS SQL, SharePoint, MS Exchange, etc., to tidy up their file operations to ensure file consistency prior performing a backup.

 On the other hand, SyncBackFree cannot copy locked/open files.
 You must either exclude those files from your backup or stop any programs that keep the files locked/open prior starting the backup.

-We also have an article explaining how to find which program is using a file.
+We also have a Knowledge Base article explaining how to find which program is using a file.